-- As written, allowances from the CCR would be fully fungible. - As written the CCR allowances would be made available immediately in any auction where demand for allowances at prices above the CCR trigger price exceeds the supply of allowances offered for sale in that auction prior to the addition of any CCR allowances. - As written, if the CCR is triggered the CCR allowances will only be sold at or above the CCR trigger price.
+- The Model Rule contains language for an annual CCR withdrawal limit of 5 million allowances in 2014, and an annual CCR withdrawal limit of 10 million allowances thereafter.
+The CCR would initially be populated in 2014, and in subsequent years would be replenished only as needed to maintain the withdrawal limit. - Allowances from the CCR would be fully fungible. - The CCR allowances would be made available immediately in any auction in which demand for allowances at prices above the CCR trigger price exceeds the supply of allowances offered for sale in that auction prior to the addition of any CCR allowances. - If the CCR is triggered, the CCR allowances will only be sold at or above the CCR trigger price. - CCR Triggers Prices: \$4 in 2014, \$6 in 2015, \$8 in 2016, and \$10 in 2017.
+Each year after 2017, the CCR trigger price will increase by 2.5%.